friedue/Notes/scRNA-seq_RNAvelocity.md

 >VFor each gene, a steady-state-ratio of pre-mature (unspliced) and mature (spliced) mRNA counts is fitted, which constitutes a constant transcriptional state.
 Velocities are then obtained as **residuals from this ratio**.
 Positive velocity indicates that a gene is up-regulated, which occurs for cells that show higher abundance of unspliced mRNA for that gene than expected in steady state.
 Conversely, negative velocity indicates that a gene is down-regulated.

 [This gif](https://user-images.githubusercontent.com/31883718/80227452-eb822480-864d-11ea-9399-56886c5e2785.gif) illustrates the principles.

+In brief, velocity is estimated for each gene in each cell and then projected into lower dimensional space to reveal the direction of *cell* fate transitions.
+The extraplolation of traditional RNA velocity measurements is valid for approx. a couple of hours (based on [Qiu et al., 2022](https://doi.org/10.1016/j.cell.2021.12.045).

 ### Batch effect